- Company: The Nature Conservancy

 - Cultivates and develops partnerships with key stakeholders in the landscape, including communities, government agencies, project implementing partners and private sector actors.

-- Supports the coordination of chiefdom-based Community Liaison Assistants as they mobilize community institutions in project activities; facilitating cross-cutting activities with other project components.
+- Leads the recruitment, training, and oversight of chiefdom-based Community Liaison Assistants as they mobilize community institutions in project activities, facilitating cross-cutting activities with other project components.

-- Contributes to developing terms of reference for community outreach-related subawards and contracts and reviews reports submitted by subrecipients.
+- Contributes to developing terms of reference for community conservation-related subawards and contract and reviews reports submitted by relevant subrecipients.

 - Ensures that all principles of participatory dialogue, planning and decision making include Free, Prior and Informed Consent (FPIC) in natural resource governance and management are adhered to throughout the project management cycle.